Are you searching for the best joint accounts in Canada that fit your needs? Your search ends here!

 - Supports pre-authorized debits

-- 0.5% cashback on all purchases with the KOHO card
+- Up to 2% cashback on select purchases with the KOHO card

 Learn more about the KOHO Joint Account.